isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

 third_nav_title: For Startups
 ---
 # Open Innovation Platform Challenges
 The IMDA Open Innovation Platform (OIP) is Singapore's national digital innovation platform.
-OIP helps corporates diagnose their business challenges and crowd-source innovative digital solutions from start-ups, technology providers and research institutes.
+OIP helps corporates diagnose their business challenges and crowdsource innovative digital solutions from start-ups, technology providers and research institutes.

 Are you a challenge solver with digital technology expertise and innovation capabilities, with interest to co-innovate with potential customers?
 Read on below to find out more about the ongoing challenges!

-### Call 17
+### OIP Call 17

 Submit your proposals by 28 April 2023, 4pm +8GMT!